LucaMalavolta/PyORBIT/docs/models/dilution_factor.md

 d = \frac{\sum_{i=1}^{N} F_i}{F_{\mathrm{target}}}
 ```

-With this definition, the dilution factor is equal to zero in the absence of contaminants, equal to one if the flux of the contaminants is equal to the flux of the target, etc.
+With this definition, the dilution factor is equal to zero in the absence of contaminants, equal to one if the flux of the contaminants is equal to the flux of the target, etc..
+Be sure to always use the same bandpasses for the contaminant and reference stars.

 ```{warning}
 The are several definition of the dilution factor in the literature.
 Remember to always check the definition before taking a value from the paper.
 ```

-If you are observing with TESS, the dilution factor can be computed by using the TESS magnitudes $T$ from the [TESS input catalog](https://tess.mit.edu/science/tess-input-catalogue/):
+If you are observing with TESS, and you are *certain* that all the lights of the contaminants is falling within the aperture, the dilution factor can be computed by using the TESS magnitudes $T$ from the [TESS input catalog](https://tess.mit.edu/science/tess-input-catalogue/):
 ```{math}
 :label: dilution_Factor_magnitudes
 d = \frac{\sum_{i=1}^{N} 10^{(-0.4 * T_{i})}}{10^{(-0.4 * T_{\mathrm{target}})}}
 ```

-Be sure to always use the same bandpasses for the contaminant and reference stars.
+Generally speaking,  you should compute the fraction of light of the stellar Point Spread Function that falls into a given photometric aperture ($k$ parameter) for each star (target and contaminants), and then derive the dilution factor (and its associated error) following equation {numref}`dilution_factor_fluxes`, e.g., as done in [Mantovan et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4432M/abstract).

 ### Prior on the dilution factor